dsxragnarok/ffbetool/README.md

 - **Flexible Layout**: Control spritesheet columns and include empty frames
 - **Smart Matching**: Case-insensitive character name lookup with partial matching

+## Download and Installation
+Go to the [Releases Page](https://github.com/dsxragnarok/ffbetool/releases) and download the package for your platform.
+Extract the binary to your preferred location.
+Then run the executable from the terminal.

 ## Usage
 ```bash
 Usage: ffbetool [OPTIONS] <UID>